"Now I'll be journalese and tell you about the story of The Blue Ox Babes..."

 Nick Smith Saxophonist

-sessions.
-Unlike the other horn-players who recorded with the group on a session basis (including Big Jimmy Paterson,
+album sessions.
+Unlike the other horn-players who recorded with the group on a session basis (including Big Jimmy

-Geoff Blythe and Dave Bishop), Nick Smith was a permanent member of the group, performing with them on their lengthy
+Paterson, Geoff Blythe and Dave Bishop), Nick Smith was a permanent member of the group, performing with them on their

-tours and forming a one-man brass section for the live shows.
-After The Blue Ox Babes disbanded in 1988 he recorded
+lengthy tours and forming a one-man brass section for the live shows.
+After The Blue Ox Babes disbanded in 1988

-their early days, he was responsible for organising their showcase with Stiff Records in the summer of 1982.
-Also managed
+in their early days, he was responsible for organising their showcase with Stiff Records in the summer of 1982.
+Also

 Pete Wain Keyboard player with